mr1hm/covid-19/README.md

 - Usage of react-jvectormap to display a World and USA view

 ## Getting Started
+- If you'd like to really navigate through the code, please follow these steps.
+Else, please simply click on the live link at the top of this readme file

 - Create a copy on your local machine:
   - Fork this repository to your github